Citi/scaler/README.md

 ```

 Scaler is a suitable Dask replacement, offering significantly better scheduling performance for jobs with a large number
-of lightweight tasks, while addressing some long-running issues with Dask such as deadlocks, load balancing issues,
-messaging errors, among others.
+of lightweight tasks while improving on load balancing, messaging and deadlocks.

 ## Features